ESMValGroup/ESMValTool_Tutorial/setup.md

    the [thetaoga_Omon_HadGEM2-ES_historical_r1i1p1_185912-200512.nc][theatoga.nc] file
    to `~/default_inputpath/` directory.

-The tutorial needs more data files.
+However, the tutorial needs more data files.
+The [dataset.urls][ds] file contains all data set URLs and in comments the used search constraints.
 All of the data files should be downloaded to `~/default_inputpath/` directory with [wget](https://en.wikipedia.org/wiki/Wget):

 ~~~shell